Watch Our Specialist Video On Total & Permanent Disability

 Total & Permanent Disability is a policy term you’ll see on policies, but what does it mean?
-We asked Drewberry’s Independent Protection Expert, Alex Weir, to give us the lowdown.
+We asked Drewberry’s Independent Protection Specialist, Alex Weir, to give us the lowdown.
 Just press play! 👇

 Total and Permanent Disability (TPD) is a condition that refers to an individual being unable to work due to a serve disability or illness.